-The Villa Park Little League 2021 Spring Season is coming soon.
-VPLL Spring registration opened on November 1, 2020 and the exciting seasonal events are underway.
-Opening day is set for early April 2021 complete with a parade and opening day ceremonies.
-The Villa Park High School team will also be hosted a Winter Youth Baseball Camp in January.
+The Villa Park Little League 2022 Spring Season is coming soon.
+VPLL Spring registration opened on October 1, 2021 and the exciting seasonal events are underway.
+Opening day is set for early March 2022 complete with a parade and opening day ceremonies.
+The Villa Park High School team will also be hosting a Winter Youth Baseball Camp in January.

 Villa Park Little League Tryouts and Registration Schedule